 Rise early this morning to see the Taj Mahal's marble sparkle in the dawn light.
 Constructed by Emperor Shah Jahan in memory of his favorite wife, the Taj Mahal is often described as the most extravagant monument ever built for love.
 After lunch, explore Agra Fort's courtyards, mosques, and private chambers, which bring to life the story of the Mughal Empire.
 Pay a visit to a marble inlay workshop to see how the intricate stonework of the Taj Mahal was created.
 This evening, visit the iconic Taj Mahal once again at sunset before gathering for a festive farewell dinner.
 ITC Mughal (B,L,D)

 After breakfast, pay a visit to a local orphanage if you wish.
 Then drive to Delhi and relax in day rooms at the Taj Mahal Hotel.
-Later, transfer to the airport for your overnight flight, arriving home the next day.
+Later, transfer to the airport for your flight home.

 Day rooms at The Taj Mahal Hotel (B,L,D)